ShawnMilo/shortcuts/README.md

 This is not recommended unless you know what you're doing.
 It _will_ overwrite your buffer in insert mode while you're in the midst of editing.
 You can lose work.

+The vimscript function exists solely to restore the cursor to its previous position; by default the cursor is returned to the top of the file after the buffer is completely rewritten, which tends to interrupt the flow of coding.
+Otherwise, all this does is automate the call to `:%! shortcuts` shown above.

 ```vim
 set updatetime=1000
 " pause in activity in insert mode